 Thumbnail and hero images should represent the main idea of the post in some way.
 It often works well to find a visual metaphor.
 For example, a post about the Layout Instability API uses an image of a precariously balanced tower of rocks to suggest the fragile layouts that the API detects.

-Take a look at the Stock photos that don't suck post on Medium for a list of sites that offer public domain or Creative Commons-licensed images.
+Take a look at Stock photos that don't suck for a list of sites that offer public domain or Creative Commons-licensed images.

 Body images should be related to body content in some way.
 Typically, an image illustrates an idea that immediately precedes it in the text of the post or codelab.
 Avoid including a body image just to break up text.
 Just as irrelevant text can be confusing, so too can an irrelevant image, especially for readers with cognitive differences.

+Read the Google developer documentation style guide.
 Captions should be in sentence case.
-End all captions with a period.
+End all captions and alt text with a period.